 Where can I study Bartitsu?

-Classes are available across the UK, so if you would like to study this ‘gentleman’s martial art, then take a look at the list below to see if there are any clubs or instructors near you.
+Classes are available all across the UK, so if you would like to study this gentleman’s martial art, then simply have a search online to see if there are any clubs or instructors in your area.